How do I Become a Pet Partners Team ?

-To become a registered Pet Partners team, you need to complete the 4 steps outlined below
+To become a registered Pet Partners team, you need to complete the 5 steps outlined below.

-Step 1 – Register and take the Pet Partners Handler Training course
+Step 1 – Register and take the Pet Partners Therapy Animals Online Course.
+Why?

-Step 2 – Pass the Evaluation with your Animal Partner
+STEP 4 – Pass the Pet Partners Team Evaluation with your Animal Partner

 Pet Partners has established a set of objective criteria for determining if you and your pet are ready to effectively serve as a Pet Partners team.
 In this step you are both assessed for skills and aptitude.
 The evaluation process also provides valuable input for determining in which visiting environment your team is most likely to be happy and successful.

 Animal-handler teams must pass the Pet Partners Skill Test (PPST) and the Pet Partners Aptitude Test (PPAT) administered by a licensed Team Evaluator.
-Denver Pet Partners offers evaluations 3 to 4 times per year.
+Denver Pet Partners offers evaluations 5 times per year.
 For the schedule on upcoming Denver area evaluations, click here.

-Once you have completed steps 1-4 you are a member of the national Pet Partners (PP) organization.
+Once you have completed steps 1, 2, 4, and 5 you are a member of the national Pet Partners (PP) organization.
 Step 3 is optional but highly recommended by Denver Pet Partners.